Excited participants at Red Bull Homerun in Georgia

 Noun

-“The liftie gave me a courteous nod this morning before turning on the oompah music and taking a swig of a hip flask.”
+“The lifty gave me a courteous nod this morning before turning on the oompah music and taking a swig of a hip flask.”

 Not to be confused with: Bellhops.
 The only similarity is that they both stand near mechanical devices that take you to a higher altitude.
-Lifties are hardened outdoor professionals.
-Master DJs.
-Shovel diggers.
-Safety kings and queens.
+Lifty are hardened outdoor professionals, master DJs, shovel diggers, and safety kings and queens.

 Verb

-Definition: To ride backwards on skis.
-If you do a 180, then land correctly, you’ll now be riding switch.
-Unless you started the 180 from switch.
-Then you’ll just be riding normally again.
-Basically, switch means riding backwards.
+Definition: To ride backward on skis.
+If you do a 180 and then land correctly, you’ll now be riding switch.
+However, if you start the 180 from a switch position, then that’s just riding normally again.

 “He dropped into that jump switch.”